Four Life Lessons to be Learned from DK Metcalf's Attempt to Qualify for the US Olympics Trials

 "Personally, it was a good experience," Metcalf said in a news conference after the race.
 "Anybody else who has a different opinion, you're entitled to your own opinion.
 But I think I did well for myself."

 Although Metcalf may have failed to qualify for the Olympic Trials, that doesn’t mean his experience was a failure.
 Success is not a binary transaction.
 Success is often a process that requires one to learn from failure.
-Additionally, the lessons learned from failures are sometimes more valuable than the lessons learned from victory.
-A positive outlook on your failures can also highlight small successes that could lead to greater successes.
+Additionally, the lessons learned from failures are sometimes more valuable than those learned from victory.
+A positive outlook on your failures can highlight small successes that could lead to greater ones.

-Lastly, and most importantly, remember to define your own success and do not get caught up in other people’s definition of success for you.
+Lastly, and most importantly, remember to define your success and not get caught up in other people’s definitions of success.

 4. Remain Humble in Defeat